-OVERVIEW: Georgia Medicaid for Workers with Disabilities (GMWD) provides opportunities for qualifying Georgians to buy health care through Georgia Medicaid.
+OVERVIEW : Georgia Medicaid for Workers with Disabilities (GMWD) provides new options for people with disabilities who are working the opportunity to buy health care through Georgia Medicaid.
 GMWD offers Medicaid coverage to working age people who have a disability that is permanent but stable and have a desire to return to work.

 GMWD establishes a public policy that encourages work.
 Many people with disabilities can work at least part time, earn money and pay taxes.
 Generally, people are healthier - both physically and mentally - when they have meaningful, productive lives.
 An equally important but often overlooked benefit is that a GMWD program can allow people to save money.
-GMWD will exempt Medical Savings Accounts and approved Independence Accounts from countable resources so that an individual can save for adaptive equipment such as a lift-equipped vehicle or overhead lift system.
-In addition, certain retirement accounts such as 401 (k)s and 403(B)s" would also be excluded from countable resources
+GMWD will exempt Medical Savings Accounts and approved Independence Accounts to enable an individual to save for adaptive equipment such as a lift-equipped vehicle or overhead lift system.

-WHAT ARE THE ADVANTAGES AND DISADVANTAGES TO MODERNIZING THE GMWD BUY-IN PROGRAM: The main advantage is that our public policy should incentivize working and saving to the greatest extent possible.
+WHAT ARE THE ADVANTAGES AND DISADVANTAGES TO MODERNIZING THE GMWD BUY-IN PROGRAM : The main advantage is that our public policy should incentivize working and saving to the greatest extent possible.
 Secondly, there is considerable evidence that working decreases health care expenditures.
 A 10 year study of Working Healthy Kansas, the name of the Buy- In program in that state, revealed that participants' medical costs were 66% less than for non-working Medicaid beneficiaries.
 In some instances, workers who are full time may be included in an employer health plan which would further reduce Medicaid outlays.
 Thirdly, as people earn more, they purchase more goods and services thereby stimulating the economy and paying more taxes.
 Finally, there is dignity in work and in paying a reasonable insurance premium!